 Tropospheric Emissions: Monitoring of Pollution

-The instrument’s high resolution will allow tracking pollution at micro urban scales (an area approximating 1.25 x 2.8 miles), and it is expected to provide Earth scientists data that will improve air quality prediction accuracy by 50 percent.
+TEMPO’s high resolution will allow pollution tracking at micro urban scales (an area approximating 1.25 x 2.8 miles) every hour and is expected to improve air quality prediction accuracy by 50 percent.
 The instrument is being developed under a firm, fixed-price contract.
 Ball has a long history of providing cost-effective Earth observation and remote sensing missions under these types of contracts.

 Ball Aerospace is part of a team that has extensive experience in measuring the components of air quality from low-Earth orbit.
 The TEMPO team includes the Smithsonian Astrophysical Observatory; NASA’s Langley Research Center; NASA’s Goddard Space Flight Center; the U.S. Environmental Protection Agency; and several U.S. universities and research organizations.